carter-csyu/study/javascript/README.md

 No matter where the method in found: in an object or its prototype.
 In a method call, `this` is always the object before the dot.

 - In Javascript, all objects have a hidden `[[Prototype]]` property that's either another object or `null`.
-- We can use `obj.__proto__` to access it (there are other ways too, to be coverd soon).
+- We can use `obj.__proto__` to access it (there are other ways too, to be covered soon).
 - The object referenced by `[[Prototype]]` is calld a "prototype".
-- If we wnat to read a property of `obj` or call a method, and it doesn't exist, then Javascript tries to find it in the prototype..
+- If we want to read a property of `obj` or call a method, and it doesn't exist, then Javascript tries to find it in the prototype..
 Write/delete operations work directly on the object, they don't use the prototype (unless the property is actually a setter).
 - If we call `obj.method()`, and the `method` is taken from the prototype, `this` still references `obj`.